rizinorg/book/src/analysis/types.md

  0x00005202      mov rbp, rsp
 ```

-Once the struct is linked, rizin tries to propagate structure offset in the function at current offset, to run this analysis on whole program or at any targeted functions after all structs are linked you have `aat` command:
+Once the struct is linked, rizin tries to propagate structure offset in the function at the current offset, to run this analysis on the whole program or at any targeted functions after all structs are linked you have `aat` command:

 ```
 [0x00000000]> aa?
-| aat [fcn]           Analyze all/given function to convert immediate to linked structure offsets (see tl?)
+| aat [fcn]           Analyze all functions or a given function to convert immediate to linked structure offsets (see tl?)
 ```

 Note sometimes the emulation may not be accurate, for example as below :